 Carl Craig (Carl Craig): Artist Biography

 Incorporating styles such as soul, jazz, new wave and industrial into his work, his work also boasts an ambient sound.

-Moreover, the musician's work influenced drum and bass (1992 album "Bug in the Bassbin" under the name Innerzone Orchestra).
+Moreover, the musician's work has influenced drum and bass (1992 album "Bug in the Bassbin" under the name Innerzone Orchestra).

+Carl Craig (Carl Craig): Artist Biography